 2 tablespoons extra virgin olive oil

 2 tablespoons freshly grated parmesan cheese

 Fill a medium saucepan halfway with lightly salted water.
 Bring to a boil.

 Prep the asparagus:

-While the water is heating, prepare the asparagus.
-Rinse them thoroughly; break off any tough, white bottoms and discard.
+Prepare the asparagus while the water is heating.
+Rinse them thoroughly.
+Break off any tough, white bottoms and discard.

 Blanch the asparagus:

 Add the asparagus to the boiling water and lower the heat slightly to maintain a simmer.
 Parboil the asparagus for exactly 2 minutes.
 Drain the hot water.